I’m using a Lidl gateway modified in the style of Paul Banks.

 Regarding the use of Tuya, I refuse to use it.
 If I switched to Gladys, it’s precisely to avoid having all of my activity on the Internet.
 Integrating Tuya goes against that by relying on systems « in the Cloud ».
 I want to stay at home, using Zigbee.

-And I’ll try to go further with Zigbee2MQTT via a gateway …
+Thanks nonetheless for your attention and for your answers And I’ll try to go further with Zigbee2MQTT via a gateway …

 There, I doubt that without tinkering you’ll be able to connect your gateway to Gladys.
 But if you manage, make a tutorial — it might help other people.